Triffin dilemma: The Nixon shock

 In August 1971, President Richard Nixon acknowledged the demise of the Bretton Woods system.
 Due to the run up in war-spending deficits and the declining economy at the time, various countries began to request their dollars be redeemed for bullion.
 A bullion run on the Federal Reserve had quietly started and Georges Pompidou, famously, sent a warship in August 1971 to New York to take the gold back to France.
-He announced that the dollar could no longer be exchanged for gold, which eventually became known as the Nixon shock.
+Nixon announced that the dollar could no longer be exchanged for gold, which eventually became known as the Nixon shock.
 Although it was announced as a temporary measure, it was to remain in effect.
-The "gold window" was closed and the United States had essentially "defaulted" on its debt.
+The "gold window" was closed.

-Default in the sense that, originally countries had lent money to the United States (purchasing US government bonds) under the condition that these dollars were gold redeemable, but then following the Nixon shock they were not anymore, and in fact the dollars diminished in value versus gold itself (an increase in the dollar price of gold).
-Therefore, it may be recognized as a 'soft' default rather than an explicit default (a typical bond default where the borrower doesn't repay the bonds).